herbal tea

 Peppermint

-This plant is regarded as a “cure-all” in England, and it is listed in the Bible as one of the herbs used to pay taxes!
-It’s been used to cure hysteria (again not suggesting you let it get that far) and nervous illnesses, and it’s also a great way to relieve stomach pains and cramps.
-This one is easy to find, so pick some up on your next trip to the supermarket.
+This plant has long been considered a “cure-all” in England—and it even gets a mention in the Bible as one of the herbs used to pay taxes!
+Historically, it’s been used to ease hysteria (though hopefully your stress never reaches that point) and treat nervous disorders.
+It’s also effective for soothing stomach aches and cramps.
+Best of all, it’s easy to find—just grab some on your next trip to the supermarket.

 Ginseng